temporalio/documentation/docs-src/references/strongly-typed-errors/bad-complete-workflow-execution-attributes.md

   - strongly-typed
 ---

-This error indicates that the Workflow Task failed due to unset attributes on CompleteWorkflowExecution.
+This error indicates that the [Workflow Task](/tasks#workflow-task) failed due to unset attributes on [CompleteWorkflowExecution](/references/commands/#completeworkflowexecution).

 Reset any missing attributes.
-Adjust the size of your payload if it exceeds size limits.
+Adjust the size of your Payload if it exceeds size limits.